MaksimKosyhin/Forum/README.md

 ## Forum Structure
 The forum consists of themes.
 Theme is a general description of what you can discuss in it (e.g. sport, programming, cooking).
-Under each theme users can create their discussions (for example, uder programming theme user can create discussions as "What programming language to choose") and other users can reply to them.
+Under each theme users can create their discussions (for example, under programming theme user can create discussion as "What programming language to choose") and other users can reply to them.

 ## Functionality
-Themes, discussions, and messages to each discussion can be created and deleted.
+All users can create discussions and leave comments under them.
+Registered users perform moderation role.
+They can have either ADMIN or MODERATOR roles.
+Users with role ADMIN have all forum functionality available for them.
+It is: ability to create/delete/close themes and dlscussions and delete/close users with MODERATOR role.
+Users wiht MODERATOR role can only delete/close discussions.

+When theme is closed - no one can add new discussion under it.
+The same is for closed discussion but with comments.
+Closed registered users can`t be authorized.

-If users are entering invalid data, then they're redirected to page that informs them what errors they have done.
+If users enter invalid data anywhere in the forum, they`ll be redirected to page that informs them about made errors.

-Users can denote what messages in discussion they are answering to.
+In discussion, users can denote comments they're replying to.
-Additionaly, themes and discussions can be closed.
-It means that users can't create discussions for a closed theme and can't post messages for a closed discussion.
-Users don't need to be authorized to create discussions and leave comments.

 ## Technologies used
-Spring Data JPA (with PostgreSQL), Spring Data REST, Thymeleaf, JUnit5.
+Spring Data JPA (with PostgreSQL), Spring Data REST, Spring Security, Thymeleaf, JUnit5.
-Additionally used validation for user requests and model mapper for mapping between models and DTO objects.